EmilyAlsentzer/rare-disease-simulation/README.md

 [![GitHub Repo forks](https://img.shields.io/github/forks/EmilyAlsentzer/rare-disease-simulation)](https://github.com/EmilyAlsentzer/rare-disease-simulation/network/members) -->

 ## Overview
 We present a computational pipeline to simulate realistic undiagnosed rare disease patients that can be used to evaluate gene prioritization tools.
 Each simulated patient is represented by sets of candidate disease-causing genes and standardized phenotype terms.
+We also provide a direct link to download the simulation patients we created using this pipeline.

 ### Pipeline Featues
 - :sparkles:  **Realistic simulation of patient phenotypes and candidate genes:** We provide a taxonomy of categories of “distractor” genes that do not cause the patient’s presenting syndrome yet would be considered plausible candidates during the clinical process.
 We then introduce a simulation framework that jointly samples genes and phenotypes according to these categories to simulate nontrivial and realistic patients.